 - Stronger customer relationships: Personalized messages make for a better customer experience.
 This helps build brand trust.

-- Time-savings: Just magine how long it would take to send all those emails manually. ?
+- Time-savings: Just imagine how long it would take to send all those emails manually.

 - It’s easy to get started: As you’ve seen in the tutorial, setting up autoresponder emails with Sendinblue is a quick and easy process.